Galaxy growth by merging in the nearby universe: Method

-Following a similar approach to the one we have used previously \citep{Masjedi06a, Masjedi08a}, we estimate not $w_{si}(r_p)$ but $\rho_i \, w_{si}(r_p)$, where $\rho_i$ is the average comoving three-dimensional stellar mass density of the imaging subsample $i$, we estimate this by:
+Using the previous approach \citep{Masjedi06a, Masjedi08a}, we estimate not $w_{si}(r_p)$ but $\rho_i \, w_{si}(r_p)$, where $\rho_i$ is the average comoving three-dimensional stellar mass density of the imaging subsample $i$:

-where $\setDDs$ and $\setDDi$ denote the spectroscopic and imaging data subsamples, and $\setRRs$ and $\setRRi$ denote the random catalogs matched to the spectroscopic and imaging subsamples.
-In a rough sense, the first term $D_{s}D_{i}/D_{s}R_{i}$ measures the mass-weighted abundance of pairs, and the second term $R_{s}D_{i}/R_{s}R_{i}$ subtracts the mean background level.
-Each of these components is explained in detail below.
-By making random spectroscopic samples with the same redshift distribution as Main Galaxy spectroscopic subsamples and cross-correlating this sample with the imaging subsamples, we subtract the scaled random interlopers --- galaxies not at the same redshift but treated as such by the algorithm, from our data-data correlation statistically.
+Where $D_{s}$ and $D_{i}$ represent the spectroscopic and imaging data subsamples, and $R_{s}$ and $R_{i}$ represent the spectroscopic and imaging random subsamples.
+Similar to the previous method \citep{Masjedi06a, Masjedi08a}, equation (\ref{eq:mwp}) measures the mass-weighted abundance of pairs ($\frac{D_{s}D_{i}}{D_{s}R_{i}} $) and subtracts the mean background level ($\frac{R_{s}D_{i}}{R_{s}R_{i}}$).
+This method has been well tested in \cite{Masjedi06a}.

-The procedure described here has been tested with simulations and shown to deliver an unbiased measure of the correlation function \citep{Masjedi06a}.
-We measure the product $\rho_i \, w_{si}(r_p)$, for the purposes of estimating the mass accretion rate, we need only this product, and not either quantity separately.

 In detail, the factors are defined as follows: